 Butterbur: Natural antihistamine

 A study group of 186 people with allergies were given one of the following three: a low dose of butterbur (one tablet twice per day), a high dose (one tablet three times per day), and a placebo.

 Acupuncture: Allergy relief and more

 🌿 Are you ready to Live your Best Life naturally?
-Visit Everything Alternative today, for quirky products, home remedies and weird therapies.
+Sign up for our newsletter.